Gluten-Free Pumpkin Pie! An easy, crowd-pleasing holiday favorite made gluten and dairy-free. Thanksgiving isn’t complete without it!

 - 1 recipe gluten-free pie crust of choice, unbaked

 - In a medium bowl, whisk together all the ingredients for the filling until smooth and fully combined.

-- Pour into the unbaked pie shell and bake for 15 minutes.
-Place a pie shield or tin foil over the top edges of the pie.
+- Pour filling into the unbaked pie shell – pouring any extra filling into ramekins if needed.
+Bake for 15 minutes.
+Place a pie shield or tin foil over the top edges of the pie if desired.
 Reduce the heat to 350 F and bake for another 40-50 minutes until the custard is set.

 - Cool on a wire rack for 2 hours.
 Refrigerate for longer storage.
-Serve with coconut milk whipped cream.
 Enjoy!

 If your canned coconut milk has the fat as a solid on the top, scoop the solid/pour the solid and liquid parts into a glass measuring cup.
 Heat slightly in the microwave (about 30 seconds) so the solid part becomes liquid, whisk to combine.
 Then you can measure out the 1 cup of coconut milk needed for this recipe accurately.